emelynyrivas/Handwriting-Digit-Recognizing-Tool/README.md

 Please click that link here for the shared folder in google drive: https://drive.google.com/drive/folders/1jNUN0KzmVFEYNcywKZ_wAZVgbgOvbOLd?usp=sharing

-The folder's path shoudl be:  /content/drive/MyDrive/Drive files for digit handwriting tool
+The folder's path should be:  /content/drive/MyDrive/Drive files for digit handwriting tool

 *The order is very important*